paulMuema/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11-print_to_98.c - prints all natural numbers from n to 98

 101-natural.c - Prints sum of all multiples of 3 or 5
+102-fibonacci.c - prints the first 50 Fibonacci numbers starting with 1 and 2.